tarantool-php/benchmarks/README.md

 ## Usage

-First, make user you have your Tarantool server running [bench.lua](bench.lua) on localhost on port `3301`.
+First, make user you have your Tarantool server running [bench.lua](bench.lua) on `localhost` on port `3301`.

-> If you want to run it on Docker execute:
+> If you want to run it on Docker, execute:
 >
 > ```bash
-> docker run -d --network host --name=tarantool-bench -v $PWD/bench.lua:/bench.lua tarantool/tarantool:2 tarantool /bench.lua
+> docker run -d --network host --name=tarantool-bench \
+>    -v $PWD/bench.lua:/bench.lua tarantool/tarantool:2 tarantool /bench.lua
 > ```

 Then run